IRS claim may force ADT to share Tyco's tax liabilities

-(Reuters) - Security services provider ADT Corp ADT.N said it may have to contribute to a tax bill faced by former parent Tyco International Ltd TYC.N if the total amount assessed by the IRS exceeds $1.85 billion.
+July 2 (Reuters) - Security services provider ADT Corp said it may have to contribute to a tax bill faced by former parent Tyco International Ltd if the total amount assessed by the IRS exceeds $1.85 billion.

 Tyco also said the IRS had disallowed interest and related deductions recognized on the U.S. income tax returns totaling about $2.86 billion related to intercompany debt transactions.

 The company said four former subsidiaries would share the liabilities under tax-sharing agreements.
-The companies are Covidien Plc COV.N, TE Connectivity Ltd (TEL.N), ADT and Pentair Ltd (PNR.N). (link.reuters.com/saw39t)
+The companies are Covidien Plc, TE Connectivity Ltd, ADT and Pentair Ltd. ()

 Shares of ADT, which was spun off from Tyco in September, were little changed at $40.46 in morning trading on the New York Stock Exchange.